By Joseph Forster

 This is a heavy kit with lots of pieces!

-Similar to all the Ports of Plunder products, nothing needs to be painted, but the assembled structure will benefit from application of the render powder to give it a proper texture.`
+Similar to all the Ports of Plunder products, they are tinted the right color so it doesn’t need paint, unless you want to add highlights to enhance it.
+Though the assembled structure will benefit from application of the render powder to give it a proper texture.`

 The various pieces are well cut, easy to punch out, not too fragile, and easy to glue together.